GlideAngle/CIVL-GAP/README.md

 even if their contributions do overlap then there is merge tooling for resolving such conflicts.
 Version history, differences, tagged versions and published releases are also available.

+By holding off merging changes until they undergo formal review at a plenary we'd also be able to accommodate the current formal process with this solution.